Obbaron/ohpal/README.md

 source .venv/bin/activate

 # Launch the GUI
-python app.py
+python launcher.py          # recommended (retries a failed startup); or: python app.py
 ```

 Select a project root directory, review the auto-detected configuration, load data, add derived columns, and plot.
+See [APP.md](APP.md) for a full walkthrough of the GUI.

 ### Compiled executable (no Python required)

-Download the latest release from the [Releases](https://github.com/Obbaron/ampm-analysis/releases) page.
+Download the latest release for the appropriate platform from the [Releases](https://github.com/Obbaron/ampm-analysis/releases) page.
 Unzip the folder and double-click `ampm-analysis.exe`.

 ### CLI / scripts